colinchnews/colinchnews.github.io/_posts/2023/09/18/2023-09-18-14-18-51-089214-tilapia-and-diabetes-how-it-can-benefit-blood-sugar-levels.md

 ---
 layout: post
-title: ""Tilapia and Diabetes: How it Can Benefit Blood Sugar Levels""
+title: "Tilapia and Diabetes: How it Can Benefit Blood Sugar Levels"
 description: " "
 date: 2023-09-18
 tags: [tilapia, diabetes]